Luther College (Iowa): Study abroad

-Each year, between 400 and 500 Luther students expand their worldviews through international study, ranking Luther among the top baccalaureate colleges in the nation for the percentage of students who study abroad prior to graduation—over two-thirds.
+Each year, between 400 and 500 Luther students participate in international study, ranking Luther among the top baccalaureate colleges in the nation for the percentage of students who study abroad prior to graduation—over two-thirds.
 Over the years, more than 150 Luther faculty have led Luther students on programs in more than 70 countries.

 Athletics

-The Luther Norse have been a member of the Iowa Intercollegiate Athletic Conference (now known as the American Rivers Conference (A-R-C)) since its founding in 1922.
+The Luther Norse have been a member of the Iowa Intercollegiate Athletic Conference (now known as the American Rivers Conference (A-R-C) since its founding in 1922.
+The school will move to the Midwest Conference beginning in 2026.
 Luther competes in 11 men's and 10 women's intercollegiate athletic programs.
-Since joining the Iowa Conference, Luther has won 237 IIAC titles.
+Since joining the Iowa Conference, Luther has won 237 IIAC/A-R-C titles.

 Three hundred thirty-eight All-American honors have been earned by Luther student-athletes, and twenty-nine athletes have been crowned national champions.
 Sixty-eight student-athletes have been awarded the CoSIDA Academic All-American honor, and forty-two have received the distinguished NCAA Postgraduate Scholarship.

 Since 1993–1994, the first year of the award, 1,929 academic all-conference honors have been earned by Luther student-athletes.
 To earn academic all-conference honors, a student-athlete must have a grade point average of 3.50 or greater on a 4.0 scale, have attended the school for a full year, and have competed in a varsity sport.

 Approximately 25 percent of Luther students participate in one of the 21 varsity sports offered.
 A large majority of the study body participates in intramural activities which vary by semester and is offered by the Recreational Services program.
 Outdoor Recreational Services is an extension of the Recreational Services program in which students/staff lead outdoor activities such as slacklining, kayak trips on the Upper Iowa River, fall break trips, rock climbing, and whitewater rafting.